 Campaign of the Month: October 2017

-Algiers is one of the oldest wards of the Big Easy, and in the present day, it is one of the worst.
-Homicide statistics mark the almost entirely poverty-struck African-American neighborhood as having the highest death toll in all of any neighborhood in the United States, despite civil advancements making expansion in the neighborhood not only possible but profitable.
-Housing styles vary wildly in the district, from nicer newer houses built under and around the Crescent Connection, to the still wind damaged shit shacks left behind from hurricane Katrina.
-Algiers strangely enough one of the first places to open back up afterwards thanks to being spared the flooding.
+Algiers is located across the Mississippi River from the rest of New Orleans.
+The Algiers Point neighborhood, an affluent residential suburb, connects to the city by bridge and ferry.
+Outside of this enclave, Algiers is one of the most crime- and poverty-blighted neighborhoods in New Orleans.
+Homicide statistics mark the almost African-American neighborhood as having the highest death toll in all of any neighborhood in the United States, despite civil advancements making expansion in the neighborhood not only possible but profitable.
+Algiers’ housing styles vary wildly from nicer newer houses built under and around the Crescent Connection in Algiers Point, to still wind damaged shacks left behind from Hurricane Katrina.
+Algiers was one of the first neighborhoods to be repopulated afterwards thanks to being spared the flooding.

-Between the district being used to store slaves after their journey, and the Great Algiers Fire of 1895, an outbreak of madness and self-destruction in April 1862, and the dereliction of the railways and ferries in the late 1930s, Algiers has always been a magnet for misery.
-Today however, despite its statistics, the district has become the epicenter of construction for New Orlean’s great tradition of Mardi Gras.
+Algiers has also become the epicenter of construction for New Orleans’ great tradition of Mardi Gras.
 Many krewes have their “dens”, their base of operations for float building in this coastal neighborhood, offering tours and workshops to tourists.
 Along with one of the oldest-running ferries in North America, connecting Algiers point to the foot of Canal Street.

 One of the few attractive historic sites in Algiers, the Algiers Courthouse is seemingly caught in a perpetual loop of being nearly torn down, then saved and renovated by its own historical preservation society.
 It’s picked up slightly in recent years and been used as a site of yearly crayfish boils, community events, and weddings.